 - Our entire wastewater system is monitored by a high tech telemetry system that notifies us when lift stations and wastewater treatment plants should be serviced.

-- Our wastewater treatment process is regulated by the Alabama Department of Environmental Management (ADEM).
+- Our wastewater treatment plants, main sewer lines and lift stations are regulated by the Alabama Department of Environmental Management (ADEM).